theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/sap-single-sign-on.md

 ### What is SNC?

-Secure Network Connection (SNC) enables authentication and transport encryption between SAP systems and between SAP systems and third-party tools like Xtract Universal and BOARD Connector.
+Secure Network Connection (SNC) enables authentication and transport encryption between SAP systems and between SAP systems and third-party tools like Xtract Universal and Board Connector.
 For more information on SNC, see [SAP Help: SNC](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/e6/56f466e99a11d1a5b00000e835363f/content.htm?no_cache=true).

 ### SSO and SNC with Client Certificates